-Constant-attendance allowance: Equal to 50% of the disability pension.
-The insured must be an outpatient receiving a permanent disability pension (100% disability) and must need the constant attendance of another person.
+Constant-attendance allowance: 150% of the disability pension is paid.
+The insured must be an outpatient receiving a permanent disability pension (100% disability) and require the constant attendance of others to perform daily functions.

-If the assessed degree of disability is 30% or less, a lump sum is paid equal to 365 times the insured's average weekly covered earnings times the assessed degree of disability.
+If the assessed degree of disability is 30% or less, a lump sum of 365 times the insured's average weekly covered earnings multiplied by the assessed degree of disability is paid.
 The insured must have exhausted entitlement to a temporary disability benefit.